 #5 FHA Loans Only Cover the Price of the Home

-Actually, you can get a FHA home loan with the cost of repairs built into the mortgage.
+Actually, you can get FHA home financing with the cost of repairs built into the mortgage.
 You can finance as much as $25,000 worth of home improvements through a 203k loan.
 However, you will need to check if your lender offers 203k loans.
 Not every lender has this option.
 Check with current FHA loan requirements.

 #6 All FHA Home Loan Programs Are the Same